Here's how to get money off or free home improvements

 EVHS Scheme (Electric Vehicle Homecharge Scheme)

-But as the government has promised to stop the sale of petrol and diesel cars from 2035, they’ve also promised to pay up to 75% (capped at £500) of the cost of buying and installing an EV charge point in your home.
+If you're thinking of buying an electric car, but worried about the extra costs to install a charging station.
+Then worry no more, the government has to pay up to 75% (capped at £500) of the cost of buying and installing an EV charge point in your home.